Process History and Technology Variants

 Technology Origins

 Low-temperature methanol wash is a physical acid gas removal (AGR) process that uses refrigerated methanol as a solvent to separate acid gases—primarily CO₂ and H₂S—from industrial gas streams at subzero temperatures.
-The technology was pioneered in the 1950s when Linde Aktiengesellschaft (Munich, Germany) and Lurgi Mineralöltechnik (Frankfurt, Germany) independently developed parallel versions marketed under the Rectisol® trademark.
+The technology was pioneered in the 1950s when Linde Aktiengesellschaft (Munich, Germany) and Lurgi Mineralöltechnik (Frankfurt, Germany) developed this technology marketed under the Rectisol® trademark.

 The fundamental principle—cold methanol physical absorption at -40°C to -75°C operating temperatures—has since become the basis for both proprietary licensed technologies and non-proprietary generic implementations worldwide.